Skip to main content

 Ballot Reform

 We encourage MFB members to be knowledgeable about ballot proposals.
+We support the following ballot process reforms:

-• Amend the State Constitution to require petitions for initiatives or referendums would have to be signed by a percentage of individuals who voted in the gubernatorial race in the last preceding general election representing a large geographic area of the state, for example, at least ¾ of the Michigan House districts.
+• Amend the State Constitution to require petitions for initiatives or referendums be signed by a percentage of individuals who voted in the gubernatorial race in the last preceding general election representing a large geographic area of the state, for example, at least ¾ of the Michigan House districts.

 • Making it unlawful to have paid circulators gathering signatures for ballot proposals or recalls.